Dominated splittings and the spectrum of singular quasi-periodic Jacobi operators

 For {\em{non-singular}} Jacobi operators, (\ref{eq_conjugacy_modcocycles}) becomes a {\em{continuous}} conjugacy, whence $(\mathrm{T}, A^E) \in \mathcal{DS}$ if and only if $(\mathrm{T}, \widetilde{A}^E) \in \mathcal{DS}$.

-In conclusion, we account for the flexibility in the choice of cocycles associated with the spectral theory of QPJ, formulating our main result also for $(\mathrm{T}, \widetilde{A}^E)$: \begin{theorem}[Theorem \ref{thm_main} ammended] One has
+In conclusion, we account for the flexibility in the choice of cocycles associated with the spectral theory of QPJ, formulating our main result also for $(\mathrm{T}, \widetilde{A}^E)$: \begin{theorem}[Theorem \ref{thm_main} ammended] Under the same hypotheses as in Theorem \ref{thm_main}, one has